ryankosgit/BeatNode/README.md

 ## MODEL

-- The model uses K-Nearest Neighbors to generate 3 song reccomendations
+- The model uses K-Nearest Neighbors to generate 3 song reccomendations and adds the ones already played to a list, so they never repeat
-- As house songs' tempos are all in a similar 127-133 range, I applied 70% weights on the key and only 30% weights on the BPM
+- As house songs' tempos are all in a similar 125-133 range, I applied 70% weights on the key and only 30% weights on the BPM
 - Slower or faster tempos characterize different subgenres of house, so while they are still important, they are not always as important as similarity in tune or key
 - The inference happens entirelly on the local iPhone hardware and takes <1 second
 - To optimize for latency and low cost-computing, I did not choose to have a model in the CoreML format or have it in a cloud server